Guide to E-Scooter and PMD Laws for Singapore Riders

 E-scooters (which are a type of personal mobility device, or PMD) have recently been growing in popularity in Singapore.
 These devices can be especially helpful for those who have reduced mobility, or who need to move between several relatively nearby locations multiple times a day, or who simply appreciate the added convenience of having another transportation option.

 The use of e-scooters on public paths in Singapore is governed by the Active Mobility Act (AMA), which fully came into effect on 1 May 2018.
-E-scooter riders should be mindful of their rights and obligations under the AMA to avoid being fined, jailed or even having their e-scooters seized.
+Riders of e-scooters and other PMDs should be mindful of their rights and obligations under the AMA to avoid being fined, jailed or even having their e-scooters/other PMDs seized.

 This article covers the following: